invictus717/MetaTransformer/AD/README.md

 ## :muscle: TODO List :muscle:
-- [ ] Add the pretraining model and usage method of ViT-based autonomous driving models.
+- [ ] Add the pretraining checkpoint and usage method of ViT-based autonomous driving models.

 ## Installation for Meta-Transformer on Autonomous Driving